FlyingDiver/Indigo-radiora2/README.md

 2. For RadioRa 2, you can connect to the main repeater either via Ethernet or a Serial using a USB to serial adapter.

-3. For Caséta or RadioRa2 Select, only Ethernet is supported.
+3. For Homeworks QS, Caséta, or RadioRa2 Select, only Ethernet is supported.

 4. The initial configuration dialog will prompt you to specify a serial port or IP connection.
 If you check the option for IP, you must enter a valid username and password.
 For Caseta systems, this is the telnet login, not the login you use for the Caseta app.
 Foe Caseta, be sure to enable telnet support in the Advanced settings in the mobile app.